PDF(126.7 KB) View with Adobe Reader on a variety of devices

 Code—The format for this is 0x02 for subset advertisement.

 Sequence number—This is the sequence of the packet in the stream of packets that go with a summary advertisement.
 The sequence starts with 1.

 A switch needs a VTP advertisement request in these situations:

 The switch has received a VTP summary advertisement with a higher configuration revision than its own.

-Upon receipt of an advertisement request, a VTP device sends a summary advertisement.
-One or more subset advertisements follow the summary advertisement.
+When an advertisement request is received, a VTP device sends a summary advertisement.
+One or more subset advertisements go with the summary advertisement.
 This is an example: